Robinsons Galleria Cebu: History

 In 2008, Robinsons Land, Inc. announced that they have bought a 4 ha prime property near the Port of Cebu.
 The company bared that they planned to build a mall, a three-storey BPO tower, a 153-room Go Hotel (which would have been the first in Cebu), 9,000 sqm of office space and a couple of high-rise condominiums.
 The development was initially called Robinsons Maxilom, named after General Maxilom Avenue, the road it directly borders to.
 The project was then renamed to its current name a couple of years later.
 The project broke ground in July 2012 and construction followed soon.
 The mall opened on December 10, 2015, exactly two weeks after another mall, SM Seaside City Cebu by rival group SM Supermalls opened.

 Mall features

 The main mall is four storeys tall, while a BPO building with a total floor space of 9,000 sqm is three storeys tall.
 There will be six cinemas in the mall.
 The mall also has an al fresco dining area and the mall's interiors feature lush gardens.
-When the whole development is finished, it will have a 153-room hotel named Summit Galleria Hotel, BPO towers, and three high-rise condominiums (which will be located at the back of the mall).
+In 2017, Summit Galleria Cebu, the flagship hotel of the Summit Hotels and Resorts brand, opened within the mall building.
+The 220-room hotel includes a dining outlet, Cafe Summit.
+When fully completed, the development will include BPO towers and three high-rise condominiums at the back of the mall.